Symphony No. 2 (Barber): Analysis

-Movement I
+I. Allegro ma non troppo

-The first movement is in simple triple time and marked allegro ma non troppo.
+The first movement is in simple triple time and marked Allegro ma non troppo.
 This movement, in sonata form, is the longest movement of the symphony lasting over twelve minutes.
 The movement opens with aggressive woodwind chords in seconds that move at the interval of a seventh.
 Then, the strings enter playing the initial theme that is based on the opening chords.
 Next, a second theme, based around sixteenth notes, leads into a lyrical theme from the oboe, which closes the exposition.
 The development begins with a contrapuntal passage that leads into a full orchestra statement based on the opening motif.
 The percussion section is used throughout to create diminution and augmentation of the theme.

-Movement II
+II.
+Andante, un poco mosso

-The second movement is in 5/4 time and marked andante, un poco mosso.
-The slow movement features solos by the English horn, flute, and E-flat clarinet.
+The second movement is in 5/4 time and marked Andante, un poco mosso.
+The slow movement features solos by the English horn, flute, and E♭ clarinet.
 The piece, which tries to emulate a flier at night, is based on a slow ostinato 5/4 rhythm that is first played by the muted cellos and basses.
 The English horn enters over the accompaniment to perform a "lonely" melody in 4/4 time.
 The juxtaposition of time signatures creates an oscillating rhythmic counterpoint that helps propel the movement forward.
 The second movement is the shortest movement in the work, lasting around seven minutes.
 The work was later revised and edited to stand alone as Night Flight, a tone poem for orchestra.

-Movement III
+III.
+Presto, senza battuta – Allegro risoluto

-The third movement is in fast triple time and marked presto, senza battuta.
+The third movement is in fast triple time and marked Presto, senza battuta.
 The third movement is the most technical movement of the entire symphony.
 The final movement begins with a spiral figure for the strings in free rhythm that is interrupted by the brass section.
 This leads to a set of variations and a short fugue.
 The spiral section returns in the brass and also in the coda, which brings the work to an exciting finish.
 The final movement lasts approximately nine minutes.